Prepare for Graduate Studies in Health Care

 Occupational Therapists

-Demand for occupational therapists should increase 17 percent through 2030–just over twice the average for all jobs, according to the U.S. Bureau of Labor Statistics.
-The BLS projects there will be about 10,100 job openings for occupational therapists each year through 2030.
-The median wage for the profession is $86,280.
+Demand for occupational therapists should increase 14 percent through 2031–just over twice the average for all jobs, according to the U.S. Bureau of Labor Statistics.
+The BLS projects there will be about 10,100 job openings for occupational therapists each year through 2031.

 More information about careers in health care is available from the U.S. Bureau of Labor Statistics.